ansible-collections/ibm_zos_ims/docs/source/collection-requirements.rst

    The control node requires the IBM z/OS Core collection to be installed before installing the z/OS IMS collection.
-   Refer to the `IBM z/OS Core collection requirements`_ for specific version requirements.
+   Refer to the `IBM z/OS Core collection requirements`_ for specific requirements.

 .. _ibm-zos-ims-collection-requirements-managed-node: